Tips & Advice

 • The appliance is within 2 years of the end of its expected lifespan

-• This is the second or third significant appliance repair in 2 years
+• This is the second or third significant repair within 2 years

 • Parts are no longer available — common with appliances older than 12–15 years

-• A compressor replacement is needed on a refrigerator that's 10+ years old — this is rarely worth it
+• A compressor replacement is needed on a refrigerator that's 10+ years old — this is rarely worth the cost

 • The repair cost exceeds the appliance's current market value

-When in doubt, get a written diagnosis from a licensed technician before making any decision.
-A good appliance repair company will give you an honest assessment of the repair cost versus the remaining useful life of the unit — and tell you frankly if replacement is the smarter move, even if that means less business for them that day.
+When in doubt, get a written diagnosis from a licensed technician before committing to anything.
+A trustworthy appliance repair company will give you an honest assessment of the repair cost versus the remaining useful life of the unit — and tell you frankly if replacement is the smarter move, even if that means less work for them that day.

 At MY APPLIANCE Repair, we've been helping Connecticut homeowners make exactly this call since 2008.
-Our technicians will give you a full diagnosis and a straightforward opinion on whether the repair is worth it for your specific appliance and situation.
-Ready to get started? book a service call online, or contact our team with any questions — we're happy to help you think it through before you commit to anything.
+Our technicians will diagnose your appliance and give you a straight, no-pressure opinion on whether the repair is worth it for your specific situation.
+Ready to get started? book a service call online, or contact our team with any questions — we're happy to help you think it through before you spend a dollar.

 Appliance giving you trouble?